 Penalty Notices can be issued to address unauthorised absence, which may include term time holidays, irregular attendance, and poor punctuality.
-A Penalty Notice will be issued by the Local Authority at the point which 10 sessions (5 days) are recorded as unauthorised absence ("O" code, U code or "G" code) within a 12-week period.
+A Penalty Notice will be issued by the Local Authority at the point which 10 sessions (5 days) are recorded as unauthorised absence ("O" code, "U" code or "G" code) within a 10-week period.
+The 10 school week period may span different terms or school years (e.g. 2 sessions of unauthorised absence in the Summer Term and a further 8 within the Autumn Term)

 This may include unexplained absence, a term time holiday and/or poor punctuality.

-The cost of the penalty notice is £60 per child, if paid within 21 days of receipt of the notice.
-This rises to £120 per child, if paid between 22 and 28 days.
+The cost of the penalty notice is £80 per child, if paid within 21 days of receipt of the notice.
+This rises to £160 per child, if paid between 22 and 28 days.
 If the Penalty Notice is not paid within 28 days, the Local Authority may prosecute the parent/carer for failing to ensure regular school attendance under Section 444 Education Act 1996 and this could result in a criminal conviction and court costs.